Sacramento McClellan Airport

-Sacramento McClellan Airport (IATA: MCC, ICAO: KMCC, FAA LID: MCC) is a privately owned public-use airport located six miles (10 km) northeast of the central business district of Sacramento (a city in Sacramento County, California, United States).
+Sacramento McClellan Airport (IATA: MCC, ICAO: KMCC, FAA LID: MCC) is a privately owned, public-use airport located in the unincorporated area of McClellan Park, California, 6 mi northeast of the central business district of Sacramento, the California state capital.

 The airport is on the former site of McClellan Air Force Base, which existed as a military base from 1939 to 2000.
 It was transferred to Sacramento County in 2000, as part of its conversion into McClellan Business Park, and was purchased by McClellan Business Park in October 2017.
-The airport is a public-use facility which operates as an uncontrolled airfield in what the FAA designates as Class "E" Airspace.
-The airport is mainly used for general aviation.
-Current airport tenants include Calstar, the California Department of Forestry, United States Coast Guard, Air Station Sacramento, Dassault Falcon, United States Forest Service, PODS, and the Sacramento Metropolitan Fire District.
+The airport is a public-use facility which operates as a controlled airfield with a contract control tower.
+The airport is mainly used for general aviation and a fire tanker base.
+Current airport tenants include CAL FIRE, Calstar, Coast Guard Air Station Sacramento, Dassault Falcon, United States Forest Service, PODS, and the Sacramento Metropolitan Fire District.
 All ground handling and fueling is completed by McClellan Jet Services, a subsidiary of McClellan Business Park.